-The pin can be used for general purpose ADC measurement.
+Pin can be used for general purpose ADC measurement.

-12.6 RST\SHUT Pin Operation
+12.6 RST SHUT Pin Operation

-The RST\SHUT pin provides a simple way to reset or shutdown the BQ76942 device without needing to use serial bus communication.
-During normal operation, the RST\SHUT pin should be driven low.
+The RST_SHUT pin provides a simple way to reset or shutdown the BQ769142 device without needing to use serial bus communication.
+During normal operation, the RST_SHUT pin should be driven low.
 When the pin is driven high, the device will immediately reset most of the digital logic, including that associated with the serial communications bus.
 However, it does not reset the logic that holds the state of the protection FETs and FUSE, these remain as they were before the pin was driven high.
 If the pin continues to be driven high for 1 second, the device will then transition into SHUTDOWN mode, which involves disabling external protection FETs, and powering off the internal oscillators, the REG18 LDO, the on-chip preregulator, and the REG1 and REG2 LDOs.

-12.7 CFETOFF, DFETOFF, BOTHOFF Pin Functionality
+12.7 CFETOFF, DFETOFF, and BOTHOFF Pin Functionality

-The BQ76942 device includes two pins (CFETOFF and DFETOFF) that can be used to disable the protection FET drivers quickly, without going through the host serial communications interface.
+The BQ769142 device includes two pins (CFETOFF and DFETOFF) which can be used to disable the protection FET drivers quickly, without going through the host serial communications interface.
 When the selected pin is asserted, the device disables the respective protection FET.

-When the selected pin is deasserted, the respective FET is only enabled if there are no other items blocking them from being reenabled, such as if the host also sent a command to disable the FETs using the serial communications interface after setting the selected pin.
-The CFETOFF and DFETOFF pins can be used for other functions if the FET turnoff feature is not required.
+Note: when the selected pin is deasserted, the respective FET will only be enabled if there are no other items blocking them being reenabled, such as if the host also sent a command to disable the FETs using the serial communications interface after setting the selected pin.
+Both the CFETOFF and DFETOFF pins can be used for other functions if the FET turnoff feature is not required.

-The CFETOFF pin can be used optionally to disable the CHG and PCHG FETs, and the DFETOFF pin can be used optionally to disable the DSG and PDSG FETs.
+The CFETOFF pin can optionally be used to disable the CHG and PCHG FETs, and the DFETOFF pin can optionally be used to disable the DSG and PDSG FETs.
 The device also includes the option to configure the DFETOFF pin as BOTHOFF functionality, such that if that pin is asserted, the CHG, PCHG, DSG, and PDSG FETs will be disabled.
 This allows the CFETOFF pin to be used for an additional thermistor in the system, while still providing pin control to disable the FETs.